-A Nest Thermostat is an excellent tool for keeping your home comfortable, no matter what the season or weather.
-With a range of features and programs designed for maximum efficiency, convenience and comfort, a Nest Thermostat is an excellent choice to help you manage your energy use — keeping costs down in the process.
+A Nest Thermostat is the perfect way to keep your home comfortable, regardless of the season or weather.
+With features designed around maximizing efficiency, convenience and comfort, a Nest Thermostat is an excellent choice to help you manage your energy use — saving you money in the process.

-That’s why more homeowners are considering adding devices like a Nest to their HVAC system.
-To add one to your home, get in touch with an expert for smart thermostat installation in Delray Beach.
+That’s why more people are looking to add devices like a Nest into their home.
+If you're interested in trying a Nest yourself, get in touch with an expert for smart thermostat installation in Delray Beach.

-From automated scheduling to energy efficiency monitoring, Nest is designed to make home climate control effortless.
+From automated scheduling to energy efficiency monitoring, Nest helps make home climate control effortless.

 1. How to Reset a Nest Thermostat